Multicultural Academic Council Mentoring Program

-MAC invites doctoral students going into their second year or beyond, and postdoctoral fellows and associates, to apply to serve as peer mentors to support the success and professional development of first year doctoral students.
+MAC invites doctoral students going into their second year or beyond, as well as postdoctoral fellows and associates, to apply to serve as peer mentors to support the success and professional development of first-year doctoral students.

 - Currently-enrolled, full-time doctoral student or employed postdoctoral fellow/associate

 - Must have completed at least one year in a doctoral program

 MAC invites first-year doctoral students to apply to participate in the MAC Mentoring Program as mentees, which brings more advanced graduate students and postdocs together with beginning graduate students for monthly discussion sessions focused on common issues faced by early-career graduate students.

 Peer mentor and mentee applications were due August 30, 11:59 p.m.
 ET.
 The MAC Mentoring Program runs on an academic year schedule.

 Meeting & Event Dates